Todays readings.. Exodus 23, Psalm 77, Mark 9

-Joining hands, a handshake, is a physical sign of friendship, but Moses uses the term in a metaphysical sense in today’s Exodus reading (Chapter 23).
-This contains warnings about joining hands for bad reasons.
-Moses makes some down-to-earth statements of things that God sees as wrong, and did not want to see in his people that were being trained in the wilderness to become a nation.
-Several of the things we read about are part of life today as men and women act in devious ways to cheat and deceive one another; and much money is made by the legal profession as some try to put right the wrongs they see as being done to them.
+Shaking and joining hands is a physical sign of friendship, but Moses uses the term in an opposite context in today’s Exodus Ch.
+23. We read his warnings about joining hands for bad reasons.
+He makes some down-to-earth statements of things that God sees as wrong.
+Many of these are part of life today as men and women act in devious ways to cheat and deceive one another or the Government.